 Franz Josef is around 3.5 hours from Wanaka to the south and around 3 hours from Punakaiki to the north.
 The road trip from Wanaka to Franz Josef is one of the most popular drives on the South Island.

 The town of Franz Josef sits on the western side of the Southern Alps and is surrounded by glaciers.
-The two most popular in the area are the Franz Josef Glacier and Fox Glacier.
+The two most popular in the area is the Franz Josef Glacier and Fox Glacier.
 Both can be viewed for free via short walking tracks in the area.

 In town, you’ll find a small grocery store, lots of restaurants and cafes as well as a fuel station and DOC visitor center.
 Franz Josef has everything visitors require on a road trip around NZ.

 Franz Josef is a great place to visit all year round, however, summer is easily the most popular season.
 During the winter Franz Josef is very quiet which adds a beautiful feel to the town.
 Not to mention the hot springs are one of the best places to visit during the winter in New Zealand!
 In summer, expect most accommodation options to be booked up, and be sure to plan ahead by booking your hotel well in advance!

 I personally love Franz Josef.
 It’s a quiet town surrounded by the epic scenery you’ll only see on the west coast of the South Island.
 Not to mention every time I visit I find more new and exciting things to do.
 Seriously, this list of things to do in Franz Josef will only continue to grow!